VoluntaryLabs/Crypt/README.md

 Dependencies
 -----------------

-The openssl folder contains a precompiled version of openssl, libssl and libcrypto.
+The openssl folder contains a precompiled version of:

+* openssl
+* libssl
+* libcrypto

 If your goal is to verify the build (a good idea) you'll want to compile those yourself.

-History
+Credits
 ---------

-I sold this app for a number of years but after reading about the unethical and criminal blanket civilian surveillance activities of various malicious government sponsored agencies, I've decided to make the it free and open source.
-I hope you find it useful.

-- Steve
+Steve Dekorte - developer
+Wesley S. Roche - app icon